 If your Frankfurt one day tour is on a Sunday or public holiday, Kleinmarkthalle isn’t open.
 There are many restaurants around here though, so pick one that takes your fancy.

 Stop 6: Learn More At A Museum

-Frankfurt is home to a whole host of museums but when you’re just looking for places to see in Frankfurt in one day, I recommend sticking to one that you can explore properly this afternoon.
+Frankfurt is home to a whole host of museums.
+However, since you’re looking for places to see in Frankfurt in one day, I recommend sticking to one that you can explore fully.

-Below are what I think are the best two options for your one day trip Frankfurt, so pick the one that interests you most.
+Below are what I believe are the best two options for your one day trip Frankfurt, so pick the one that interests you most.

-An exception to this is if your one day in Frankfurt, Germany falls on a Monday.
-On Monday, most museums, including the ones below, are shut.
+An exception to this is if your one day in Frankfurt falls on a Monday.
+On Monday, most museums, including the ones below, shut.
 On a Monday, visit Goethe-Haus instead.

-This is a five minute walk from Kleinmarkthalle and is the birthplace of Johann Wolfgang von Goethe.
-Today, it’s set up similar to how it would have been when his family sold it.
+This is a five minute walk from Kleinmarkthalle.
+It’s the birthplace of Johann Wolfgang von Goethe.
+Today, it’s set up like it would have been when his family sold it.
 There are tours and exhibits as well as a museum next door with paintings from Goethe’s era.

 Located about an 18 minute walk from the market (less if you ate by the river), Städel Museum is home to one of Germany’s best classic art collections.
 Its European collection is superb with pieces from the Middle Ages to today.

-This museum was founded in 1815 and has many big names including Rembrandt, Rubens, Cezanne, Picasso, and Monet.
-There are also temporary exhibtions which can be quite popular.
+This museum, founded in 1815, has many big names including Rembrandt, Rubens, Cezanne, Picasso, and Monet.
+There are also temporary exhibitions which can be quite popular.